Part of the complete guide to understanding addiction

 Law Enforcement on Fentanyl Lacing

-Because of the real dangers and high overdose potential of fentanyl, law enforcement is ramping up efforts to end the dangerous practice of fentanyl lacing.
-It is an underhanded and dangerous way to sell drugs, since the customer is totally unaware that they are ingesting fentanyl and not pure heroin/ cocaine etc. Dealers caught selling fentanyl can face severe penalties, especially when it is found laced in other products and sold deceitfully to unaware consumers.
+Because of the real dangers and high overdose potential of fentanyl, law enforcement is ramping up efforts to end the dangerous practice of cocaine laced with fentanyl and laced drugs as a whole.
+It is an underhanded and dangerous way to sell drugs since the customer is totally unaware that they are ingesting fentanyl and not pure heroin/cocaine etc. Dealers caught selling laced drugs can face severe penalties, especially when it is found laced in other products and sold deceitfully to unaware consumers.

 How to Detect Fentanyl in Other Drugs